 What does a dive algorithm do?

-Algorithms are designed to give you a safe estimate of how long you can stay at different depths without developing the risk of DCS by taking into consideration time/depth/dissolved gas.
+Algorithms are designed to give you a safe estimate of how long you can stay at different depths without developing the risk of DCS by considering time/depth/dissolved gas.
 Some algorithms provide longer dive times at the cost of a higher likelihood of DCS, while others limit the dive time to add a safety margin to your dive.

 They are used in dive computers based on how inert gases are absorbed and dissolved into and from the diver’s tissues.
-Two decompression models most commonly used: the gas model, or the Haldane model, and then the bubble model, known as VPM and RGBM.
+There are two decompression models most commonly used: the gas model, or the Haldane model, and then the bubble model, known as VPM and RGBM.

 - The first one is based on J.S Haldane's work and according to his theory, the body is grouped into theoretical tissue compartments, absorbing and releasing inert gas at different rates.
 This theory is based on avoiding bubble formation by controlling the absorption and release in different theoretical tissue compartments.
 One commonly used algorithm following the principles of the gas model is the Bühlmann ZHL- 16C.